Concerns and controversies at the 2020 Summer Olympics: China-Taiwan tensions

-Chinese diplomacy

 Chinese diplomats engaged in wolf warrior diplomacy during the Olympics with issue being taken with the way Chinese athletes were being depicted by the media and by the Taiwanese team being introduced as "Taiwan" instead of Chinese Taipei.
 The Chinese consulate in New York City complained that NBC had used an inaccurate map of China in their coverage because it did not include Taiwan and the South China Sea.
 The consulate said that the map "created a very bad influence and harmed the dignity and emotion of the Chinese people."
 The consulate took to Twitter writing "Using a wrong map of #China is a real lack of common sense.
 Politicizing sports and violating the Olympics Charter spirits will only do harm to the #Olympic Games and the relationship between the #Chinese and the #Americans."

-Chinese diplomats took issue with CNN's coverage of China's first gold medal when it published a headline saying "Gold for China…and more COVID-19 cases".
+Chinese diplomats took issue with CNN's coverage of China's first gold medal when it published a headline saying "Gold for China...and more COVID-19 cases".

-A win by Taiwan over China in badminton increased tensions between the two countries.
-Tensions between China and Taiwan over the Olympics has also resulted in increased calls in Taiwan to rename their Olympic team.

 On August 1 the Embassy of China, London criticized the BBC's coverage of the Olympics, particularly its Taiwan-related coverage.
 The embassy also condemned a News.com.au article cited by the BBC.
-The statement said that "The reports on the BBC Chinese website and news.com.au about the participation of ‘Chinese Taipei’ in Tokyo Olympics are unprofessional and severely misleading.
+The statement said that "The reports on the BBC Chinese website and news.com.au about the participation of 'Chinese Taipei' in Tokyo Olympics are unprofessional and severely misleading.
 The Chinese side is gravely concerned and strongly opposes this."
 On August 4 the embassy again criticized the BBC's coverage of Taiwan's participation in the Olympics saying that a BBC article explaining the history of Taiwan's Olympic moniker "Chinese Taipei" had been "sensationalizing the question of the 'Chinese Taipei' team at the Tokyo Olympics." and went on to state "[China] strongly urges these media to follow international consensus and professional conduct, to stop politicizing sports, and to stop interference with the Tokyo Olympic Games."